 At Cardinal Peak, we help customers refine requirements, assess technical feasibility and understand the level of investment required to launch an application.
 We have a laser focus on the user, and every step we take and every engineer that touches the project moves the project toward that goal.

-Testing Starts at the Beginning of Development
+Software Testing Starts at the Beginning of Development

 Testing is an integral part of the software development process.
 By getting testers involved as active participants in the requirements capture process, developers can tailor a testing approach that makes sense both with respect to the development as well as customer requirements.